-Funding for SBHCs come from a variety of private and public mechanisms including some support from HRSA's Community Health Center program and serviced billed through Medicaid and CHIP.62 The SBHC model is a promising practice for rural communities as SBHCs provide a variety of services and resources into a "one-stop-shop" for care, which may also reduce challenges regarding transportation, workforce, and mental health stigma.
+Although the Committee recognizes funding for SBHCs come from variety of private and public mechanisms - including some support from HRSA's Community Health Center program and billing for services through Medicaid and CHIP62 - the Committee acknowledges the need to support SBHCs.
+It is clear that the SBHC model is a promising practice for rural communities as SBHCs provide a variety of services and resources into a one-stop-shop hub for care, which may also reduce challenges regarding transportation, workforce, and mental health stigma.

-Recommendation 4: Thus, to address this issue and in an effort to develop and enhance comprehensive school mental health systems, 63 the Committee recommends the Secretary seek additional funding for telehealth-supported school-based health centers in rural areas as a way of increasing access to integrated primary and behavioral health care services.
+Recommendation 4: Thus, to address this issue and in an effort to develop and enhance comprehensive school mental health systems,63 the Committee recommends the Secretary work with the Administration and Congress to appropriate funding that supports telehealth-supported SBHCs in rural areas to increase access to integrated primary and behavioral health care services.